-- Driver rootkits – At driver level, applications can have full access to the system’s hardware.
+- Driver rootkits – At the driver level, applications can have full access to the system’s hardware.
 So, this kit pretends to be one of the trusted drivers that Windows uses to communicate with the PC hardware.

 Securing the Windows 10 Boot Process

 Secure Boot is a security standard developed by members of the PC industry to help you protect your system from malicious programs by not allowing any unauthorized applications to run during the system start-up process.
-The feature make sure that your PC boots using only software that is trusted by the PC manufacturer.
+The feature makes sure that your PC boots using only software that is trusted by the PC manufacturer.
 So, whenever your PC starts, the firmware checks the signature of each piece of boot software, including firmware drivers (Option ROMs) and the operating system.
-If the signatures are verified, the PC boots, and the firmware gives control to the operating system.
+If the signatures are verified, the PC boots and the firmware gives control to the operating system.

 This bootloader uses the Virtual Trusted Platform Module (VTPM) to verify the digital signature of the Windows 10 kernel before loading it which in turn, verifies every other component of the Windows startup process, including the boot drivers, startup files, and ELAM.
-If a file has been altered or changed to any extent, the bootloader detects it and refuses to load it by recognizing it as the corrupted component.
+If a file has been altered or changed to any extent, the bootloader detects it and refuses to load it by recognizing it as a corrupted component.
 In short, it provides a chain of trust for all the components during boot.